jbx-protocol/juice-docs-v1/protocol/specifications/contracts/jboperatorstore/read/haspermissions.md

 * `_domain` is the domain that the operator has been given permissions to operate.
 * `_permissionIndexes` is an array of permission indexes to check for.
 * The view function can be accessed externally by anyone.
-* The function does not alter state on the blockchain.
+* The view function does not alter state on the blockchain.
-* The function overrides a function definition from the `IJBOperatorStore` interface.
+* The function overrides a function definition from the [`IJBOperatorStore`](../../../interfaces/ijboperatorstore.md) interface.
-* The function return a flag indicating whether or not the operator has the permissions.
+* The function returns a flag indicating whether the operator has all specified permissions.

 ### Body